 If you want to take an income in retirement, being unable to access your investments to take an income could be a big issue.
 Therefore, if you do decide to invest in property, you should also have a reasonable proportion invested in other investments from which you can draw income when economic conditions mean that your property investments are suspended.

-And, like the other investment classes, the value of property can go down as well as up and you could get back less than invested.
+And, like the other asset classes, the value of property can go down as well as up and you could get back less than invested.

 Don’t panic, remember the long term and seek help